CFM-MSG/Code_SDN/README.md

 ## Semantic Decoupling Networks

 Temporal Language Grounding is one of the challenging cross-modal video understanding tasks, which aims at retrieving the most relevant video segment from an untrimmed video according to a natural language sentence.
-The existing method can be separated into two dominant types: proposal-free and proposal-basedmethods.
+The existing method can be separated into two dominant types: proposal-based and proposal-free methods.

-Both two paradigms have respective characters.
-The former shows advantages on segment-levelinteraction while the latter has a strong ability on localizing timestamps flexibly.
+However, the constant-scale candidates in proposal-based methods limit the localization precision and bring extra computing consumption.
+Contrastively, the proposal-free methods perform well on high-precision based on the fine-grained features but suffer from the lack of segment-level interactions, which causes degeneration when the video becomes complex.

-We propose a novel framework termed Semantic Decoupling Networks (SDN), which introduces the benefits of proposal-based methods into the proposal-free framework by exploring the coarse-to-fine semantics in videos.
-We also propose the Semantic Modeling Block (SMB) to capture thesemantics in decoupled video features and fuse the two modalities.
+We propose a novel framework termed Semantic Decoupling Network (SDN), which combines the advantages of proposal-based and proposal-free methods and overcome their defects.
+It contains three key components: Semantic Decoupling Module (SDM), Context Modeling Block (CMB), Cross-semantic Aggregation.
+By capturing the video-text contexts in multi-level semantics, the SDM and CMB effectively utilize the benefits of proposal-based methods.
+Meanwhile, the Cross-semantic Aggregation module maintains the merits of proposal-free methods that localizing timestamps precisely.

 ![avatar](fig/framework.png)

 <!-- **Insight of Our Work** -->
 ## Insight of Our Work

+1. We propose the Semantic Decoupling Network, which inherits the benefits of proposal-based and proposal-free methods and overcomes their defects.
-1. We propose the Semantic Decoupling Module and the Semantic Modeling Block for temporal language grounding to explore the semantics in different video segments with multi-scales.
+2. To utilize the merits of proposal-based methods, we propose the Semantic Decoupling Module to decompose visual features and the Context Modeling Block to mine the contexts in each semantic branch.
-2. Based on the blocks we proposed, we build a novel proposal-free framework Semantic Decoupling Networks for TLG task that combines the benefits of both proposal-based and proposal-free methods by introducing the semantics in multi-scales video candidates.
-Since we just model the semantic features in different scales instead of generating many candidates, our SDN still maintains proposal-free methods' efficiency.
+3. To maintain the advantages of proposal-free methods, we design the Cross-semantic Aggregation mechanism that integrates the three kinds of contexts into fine-grained features with plentiful semantics.
+It keeps the flexibility of temporal localization.
-3. We conduct extensive experiments on three public datasets in a comparable setting.
-The experimental results show that our SDN outperforms recent state-of-the-art approaches and demonstrate the rationality of motivation of the semantic modeling.
+4. Our SDN outperforms recent state-of-the-art approaches.
+The extensive experiments demonstrate the effectiveness of combining the two methods.

 # Training and Testing

 ## Running